feathersjs/docs/api/client/socketio.md

 Will call `app.service('messages').update(null, { complete: true }, { query: { complete: 'false' } })` on the server.

-> **ProTip:** `update` is normally expected to replace an entire resource which is why the database adapters only support `patch` for multiple records.
+> **ProTip:** `update` is normally expected to replace an entire resource, which is why the database adapters only support `patch` for multiple records.

 ### patch